IuryAlves/realms-of-pugmire-character-sheet/README.md

 ## Reporting bugs and asking for help

 If you found a bug, have a feature request, is looking for guidance or anything else then please open a new issue [here](https://github.com/IuryAlves/realms-of-pugmire-character-sheet/issues/new)

+## Copyright

+All material (c) 2020 Onyx Path Publishing.
+"Pugmire" and all characters, names, places, and text herein are copyrighted by Pugsteady, LLC and are produced in conjunction with Onyx Path Publishing.
+Based on the Open Game License, version 1.0a.